 Cooling Rack

-Allowing dessert bars to cool completely before slicing helps them set properly.
-Cutting too early can result in messy portions and uneven servings.
+Letting dessert bars cool completely before slicing helps them set properly.
+Cutting too early results in messy portions and uneven servings.

 Measuring Tools

-If you’re baking multiple pans, accurate measuring ensures consistent texture and even baking across batches.
+If you're baking multiple pans, accurate measuring keeps texture and bake time consistent across batches.

 Large Mixing Bowls or Stand Mixer